 Marco Polo is a Venetian explorer and merchant who traveled extensively in Europe and Asia.
 His explorations in Asia gave Europeans an idea about the Eastern world.
 Also, he inspired fellow Italian travelers, such as Christopher Columbus, to take off on their own journeys.

-He is one of the most famous opera singers from Italy.
+He is one of the many famous opera singers from Italy.
 Luciano is considered one of the best tenors of the 20th century.
 He is also known to support humanitarian causes through his concerts.

 A lot has been written in history about this amazing political leader in Italy.
 Julius Caesar lived and ruled in the Roman empire.
 He was a writer, politician and strategist who led the conquests of France, Germany, and parts of Belgium.